-Private equity is our largest private markets investment strategy with \$29.1 \$29.4 billion in AUM as of December 31, 2022 December 31, 2023.
+Private equity is our largest private markets investment strategy with \$30.4 billion in AUM as of December 31, 2024.
 We are a recognized industry leader in private equity investing with over 20 years of experience.
 Since our first private equity investment in 1999, we have gained deep experience across strategies, including leveraged buyouts, special situations, growth equity, and venture capital.

 Our private equity investment philosophy is centered around middle market strategies, which we define as companies with total enterprise value less than \$1.5 billion at entry.
 This approach allows us to access investments where proprietary sourcing, value-add capabilities and differentiated underwriting can lead to lower entry values and better risk return profiles.
 This is also an area of the market that is typically inefficient for institutional investors to access directly and where clients can leverage our extensive team and industry expertise to invest in a diversified portfolio, allowing us to add more value to our clients.
 We are a preferred capital partner for many hard-to-access funds and small and emerging managers and we maintain an active presence with advisory board seats on many of our middle market buyout fund investments.
-This results in a highly diversified investment approach - across Our deep manager relationships help fuel our direct-oriented private equity primary fund investments our professionals had committed approximately \$36.1 billion with over 480 private equity managers on behalf of our clients as of December 31, 2022. strategies: co-investments and secondaries.
+Our deep manager relationships help fuel our direct-oriented private equity strategies: co-investments and secondaries.